Izabela-L/PR21IL/README.md

 ![alt text](meanvaluesbar.jpg)

 Mean values of audio features represented in a standard bar plot.
+Mean values of audio features represented in a standard bar plot.
+It seems that loudness, energy and tempo are the three main audio features that influence whether I will like or dislike a track.
+Meanwhile acoustic and instrumental elements are something I avoid.

 Here I wanted to more closely examine how different audio features correlate to one another.
 Below we can see a pair plot showing the relationship between pairs of audio features found in my data set.